MOISE PONTBRIAND dit FONTAINE (1832-1902)

 In 1883 son Ephrem was born in Fort Alexander.
 There were probably other children that I am not aware of at this time.
 I am hoping some descendants will come to our assistance on the Forum of this website to provide more information in that regard.

-In 1893 son Charles married Therese CHARBONNEAU, daughter of Victoria VANDAL & Jean Baptiste CHARBONNEAU (born c1842).
+In 1893 son Charles married Therese CHARBONNEAU, daughter of Esther GIRARD and Jean Baptiste CHARBONNEAU (born c1842).

 Perhaps around 1897, daughter Ellen married an unknown (to me) MORRISSEAU.